-- 1.1 Discretionary Referrals: Any development which does not otherwise qualify under the Standards and Criteria but is one which the Martha's Vineyard Commission has been requested to designate as a Development of Regional Impact by: - a) A municipal agency in the Town in which the development is proposed (In-Town Referrals); or - b) The Board of Selectmen in any other town on Martha's Vineyard (Between-Town Referrals); or - c) The Dukes County Commissioners (Island-Wide Referrals); - with MVC concurrence.
+- 1.1 Discretionary Referrals: Any Development that does not otherwise trigger referral under this Checklist but is one which the Martha's Vineyard Commission has been requested to designate as a Development of Regional Impact by: - a) a municipal agency in the Town in which the Development is proposed ('In-Town Referrals'); or - b) the Board of Selectmen in any other Town on Martha's Vineyard ('Between-Town Referrals'); or - c) the Dukes County Commissioners ('Island-Wide Referrals'); - with MVC Concurrence.

-(Note: Attachment B outlines factors that indicate potential regional impacts meriting a discretionary referral to the MVC.)
+Note: Attachment B outlines factors that indicate potential regional impacts meriting a discretionary referral to the MVC.

-Modifications to Previous DRIs: Any development or substantial change - - which is on a lot which has been, in part or in whole, the subject of a previously approved DRI application - with MVC concurrence
+Modifications to Previous DRIs: Any Development or a Substantial Change to a Development that is on a lot which has been, in part or in whole, the subject of a previously approved DRI application - with MVC Concurrence

-This does not apply to:
+This section does not apply to:

-- Properties for which a previous DRI Application has been denied, or withdrawn, or for which a previous DRI Approval has expired without implementation, and - Subsequent development within a subdivision of land approved by the MVC as a DRI that is in conformance with the MVC decision, unless the development triggers a DRI Checklist item in its own right or the DRI decision approving the subdivision calls for further MVC review and approval.
+- a) properties for which a previous DRI application has been denied, or withdrawn, or for which a previous DRI approval has expired without implementation; or - b) subsequent Development within a subdivision of land approved by the MVC as a DRI that is in conformance with the MVC decision, unless the Development triggers a DRI Checklist item in its own right or the DRI decision approving the subdivision calls for further MVC review and approval.